Home

 Nancy's obituary, column 2, in the very last edition of the Younkin Family News Bulletin, June 1941.

 Daughter Lulu Carmolate "Carmie" Forsythe (1885-1963) was born on Dec.
 4, 1885 in Ursina.
 She was married twice.
-Her first husband was contractor William Frederick "Fred" Brown ( ? - ? ), son of Charles and Mary E. Browne.
+Her first husband was contractor William "Frederick" Brown (Dec.
+3, 1877-1965), son of Charles and Mary E. Browne.
 They wed on June 8, 1904 in Ursina, when she was 19 years of age.
-They had one son, John "Elmore" Brown, who also went by "Brownie."
-Later, following a divorce, she married (?)
-Earle.
+They produced one son together, John "Elmore" Brown, who also went by "Brownie."
+The marriage dissolved in divorce by 1915.
+She went on to marry World War I veteran Ronald Earle (March 28, 1881-1958), originally from Wakarusa, Elkhart County, IN.
+The pair did not reproduce.
 Carmie became very interested in her family roots when the Younkin reunion was organized in the mid-1930s and she authored one or more articles in the Younkin Family News Bulletin newspaper.
 Over time, she became friends with reunion organizers Charles Arthur "Charleroi Charley" Younkin and Otto Roosevelt "Pete" Younkin, and they enjoyed each other's company.
 Over one weekend in early October 1938, she and her mother hosted guest Mamie (Younkin) Prather of Garden City, Kansas, who was secretary of the Kansas Younkin reunion.
 After spending a day with Charley in Charleroi, Washington County, PA, Carmie wrote this to a friend:

 We visited Charley last week and what a good time was had by all.
 Some time I am going to put up a tent in their yard just to sit and watch the boats.
 They have a wonderful view.
 We just et and et and talked Younkin -- did your ears burn?
 Would like to have you folks here on June 6 for noon dinner and more Younkin confab.

-Four generations, L-R: Lucinda Younkin, Nancy Forsythe, Carmie Earle, John E. Browne, at Cora Younkin's home, Ursina, PA
+Four generations, L-R: Lucinda Younkin, Nancy Forsythe, Carmie Browne Earle, John "Elmore" Browne, Cora Younkin's home, Ursina

 ~ Son William Austin Younkin ~